datanav/docs/configuration.rst

 The PostgreSQL system
 ---------------------

-The PostgreSQL system represents a PostgreSQL RDBMS available on the network:
+The PostgreSQL system represents a PostgreSQL RDBMS available on the network.
+See the :ref:`supported column types <postgresql_types>` list for a overview of which PostgreSQL column types are supported and how they are mapped to :ref:`Sesam types <entity_data_types>`.

 Prototype
 ^^^^^^^^^